Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 {{NOTE:
 * If you're new here, check out the [overview of NServiceBus](https://particular.net/nservicebus).
 * The [Glossary of messaging terms](/nservicebus/concepts/glossary.md) may help as you go along this tutorial.
-* If you're already familar with the basic benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/) for a deeper dive instead.
+* If you're already familiar with the basic benefits of messaging, check out our [NServiceBus step-by-step tutorial](/tutorials/nservicebus-step-by-step/) for a deeper dive instead.
 }}

 ## About the **RetailDemo** solution

-The solution mimics a real-life retail system where a [command](/nservicebus/messaging/messages-events-commands.md) to place an order is sent as a result of customer interaction, and the rest of the processing occurs in the background.
-An [event](/nservicebus/messaging/messages-events-commands.md is published and using the [publish-subscribe pattern](/nservicebus/messaging/publish-subscribe/) allows us to further isolate the component that performs billing from the one that places orders.
+The solution mimics a real-life retail system where a [command](/nservicebus/messaging/messages-events-commands.md) to place an order is sent as a result of customer interaction.
+An [event](/nservicebus/messaging/messages-events-commands.md) is published to kick off processes in the background.
+Using the [publish-subscribe pattern](/nservicebus/messaging/publish-subscribe/) allows us to isolate the component that performs billing from the one that places orders.
 This reduces coupling and makes the system easier to maintain in the long run.
 Later in this tutorial, you will learn how to add a second subscriber to that event in a new **Shipping** endpoint which will begin the process of shipping orders.

 ## Download the **RetailDemo** solution